 At the Gatlinburg Skylift Park, visitors can walk across America’s longest pedestrian suspension bridge.
 During the holidays, the bridge gets festive with a 300-foot tunnel of Christmas lights that brighten the sky.
 Additionally, there are over 40,000 synchronized lights in the plaza and trees throughout the park.

-Lights Over Gatlinburg is open daily from mid-November 2020 to January 31, 2021.
+Lights Over Gatlinburg is open daily from mid-November to January 31st.
 Admission is included with your ticket to the Gatlinburg Skylift Park.
-The park is open from 9 am to 10 pm every day.
-You may tour the park during the day, then return at night with your ticket to experience the Christmas lights.
+The park is open from 9 am to 9 pm every day.
+If you buy the “Unlimited Access Ticket” or online SkyPass, you can tour the park during the day, then return at night with your ticket to experience the Christmas lights.

-Tickets are available online or in-person.
-Adults (age 12 to 64) are $28 and juniors (age 4 to 11) are $18, while seniors 65+ are $23 and kids 3 and under are free.
-Military and local resident receive a discount on in-person tickets with proof of ID.
+Tickets are available online or in person.
+Adults (ages 12 to 64) start at $33, and juniors (ages 4 to 11) start at $19.
+Seniors 65+ start at $26 and kids three and under are free.
+Online SkyPass and Unlimited Visit tickets are $2 more, which is a great bargain!
+Military and local residents receive a discount on in-person tickets with proof of ID.

 Christmas in the City – Knoxville

-Knoxville is filled with holiday fun for the whole family.
-From free drive-in holiday movies at Chilhowee Park (Nov 20 to Dec 4, 2020) to a Peppermint Trail featuring peppermint-themed lighting displays at local businesses, there’s something for everyone.
-More than a dozen Knoxville neighborhoods are having a friendly competition to see who has the best holiday light displays.
+Knoxville is filled with holiday fun for the whole family through January 8th.
+See the twinkling lights in Market Square or walk the Peppermint Trail featuring peppermint-themed lighting displays at more than 90 local businesses.
+Or pick up a North Pole Pass from the Knoxville Visitors Center and go on a magical scavenger hunt for Santa’s Scout Elves.
+More than a dozen Knoxville neighborhoods are in a friendly competition to see who has the best holiday light displays.

 Christmas in the Park – Cookeville